Arnaud290/OC_P12/README.md

         - DELETE http://127.0.0.1:8000/contract/{contract_id}/

             Authentication required
-            Commercial access:  Deletes the evnet object only if the commercial user is linked Support Access:     Not allowed
+            Commercial access:  Deletes the event object only if the commercial user is linked Support Access:     Not allowed
             Admin access :      Delete the event object only if no events are linked